 What type of barcode do I need for the outer delivery packages of Liquor?

 Some retailers and wholesalers require ITF-14 barcodes (also called GTIN-14 barcodes) to go on the delivery packaging of Liquor.
 An ITF-14 barcode goes on the delivery boxes that contain your liquor products- please discuss this with your retailers to find out if they require these.
-ITF-14 barcodes are 14 digits long, and are based on the 13 digit EAN barcode that goes on the Liquor labels.
-They are scanned when each delivery carton enters the warehouse/storage area, so that your retailers know how many products are in each box (this helps them to keep track of the remaining stock that’s in their warehouse, and to know when they’re running low on a particular product and need to order more).
-Usually you’ll need one ITF-14 barcode for each EAN-13 barcode that you have.
+ITF-14 barcodes are 14 digits long and are based on the 13 digit EAN barcode that goes on the Liquor labels.
+They are scanned when each delivery carton enters the warehouse/storage area so that your retailers know how many products are in each box (this helps them to keep track of the remaining stock that’s in their warehouse and to know when they’re running low on a particular product and need to order more).
+Usually, you’ll need one ITF-14 barcode for each EAN-13 barcode that you have.
 You can purchase an ITF-14 barcode here if you need one.
-Occasionally a retailer/wholesaler might also require that you get an EAN-128 barcode that encodes very specific details (e.g. batch number, date, GLN number of the vineyard).
-If you need an EAN-128 barcode we can provide this – please contact us for a quote (and tell us what information you need encoded into the EAN-128 barcode).
+Occasionally a retailer/wholesaler might also require that you get an EAN-128 barcode that encodes particular details (e.g. batch number, date, GLN number of the vineyard).
+If you need an EAN-128 barcode, we can provide this – please contact us for a quote (and tell us what information you need to be encoded into the EAN-128 barcode).

 Do we need to give you any product information?

-No you don’t.
+No, you don’t.
 All you need to do is to buy the barcodes on our website and pay by credit card.
 You will receive your barcodes automatically by email as soon as we receive your payment.
-Each barcode will be a globally unique sequence of 13 digits, encoded into a barcode image (the vertical black bars and white spaces).
-No product information will be encoded into the barcodes when you receive them – your barcodes and products will only be linked together once you give them to your retailers, and the retailers enter the information into their inventory system (after that, when the barcode is scanned, the product/price information will appear on the retailer’s checkout screen).
+Each barcode will be a globally unique sequence of 13 digits encoded into a barcode image (the vertical black bars and white spaces).
+No product information will be encoded into the barcodes when you receive them – your barcodes and products will only be linked together once you give them to your retailers.
+The retailers enter the information into their inventory system (after that, when the barcode is scanned, the product/price information will appear on the retailer’s checkout screen).